paperlands/paperlands.github.io/_pages/workshop.md

     %}
     <br>
     {% include quotes.html
         text="My daughter was so excited to share with me how she made a heart shape on the computer.
-I was surprised to hear her telling me about how she played around with the angles to achieve that because math wasn’t something she was particularly interested in!" author="Mabia"
+I was surprised to hear her telling me about how she played around with the angles to achieve that because she was struggling with angles in school!" author="Madeline"
     %}
 </div>
 </section>